obonaventure/cnp3/book/network/bgp.rst

          accept ANY

-However, this import filter does not influence how `AS3` for example prefers some routes over others.
+However, this import filter does not influence how `AS3` , for example, prefers some routes over others.
 If the link between `AS3` and `AS2` is less expensive than the link between `AS3` and `AS4`, `AS3` could send all its packets via `AS2` and `AS1` would receive packets over its expensive link.
 An important point to remember about `local-pref` is that it can be used to prefer some routes over others to send packets, but it has no influence on the routes followed by received packets.

 Another important utilisation of the `local-pref` attribute is to support the `customer->provider` and `shared-cost` peering relationships.
-From an economic viewpoint, there is an important difference between these three types of peering relationships.
+From an economic point of view, there is an important difference between these three types of peering relationships.
 A domain usually earns money when it sends packets over a `provider->customer` relationship.
-On the other hand, it must to pay its provider when it sends packets over a `customer->provider` relationship.
-Using a `shared-cost` peering to send packets is usually neutral from an economic viewpoint.
+On the other hand, it must pay its provider when it sends packets over a `customer->provider` relationship.
+Using a `shared-cost` peering to send packets is usually neutral from an economic perspective.
 To take into account these economic issues, domains usually configure the import filters on their routers as follows :

  - insert a high `local-pref` attribute in the routes learned from a customer
  - insert a medium `local-pref` attribute in the routes learned over a shared-cost peering
  - insert a low `local-pref` attribute in the routes learned from a provider

 With such an import filter, the routers of a domain always prefer to reach destinations via their customers whenever such a route exists.
 Otherwise, they prefer to use `shared-cost` peering relationships and they only send packets via their providers when they do not know any alternate route.
-A consequence of this setting of the `local-pref` attribute is that Internet paths are often assymetrical.
+A consequence of setting the `local-pref` attribute like this is that Internet paths are often assymetrical.
 Consider for example the internetwork shown in the figure below.

 .. figure:: png/network-fig-135-c.png
    :align: center